wazuh/wazuh-qa/docs/DocGenerator/README.md

 ## Design
 ### Input
-DocGenerator parses the information from a QA repository with test files containing a specific comment format:
+DocGenerator parses the information from test files containing a specific comment format:

 Each test file has self-contained documentation comment blocks in **YAML** format.

 These blocks can contain **Mandatory**, **Optional**, and **Ignored** fields.
 In the [Configuration section](#configuration) it's explained how to configure these fields.
-- **Mandatory** fields must be present in the documentation block and will be dumped into the final documentation output.
+- **Mandatory** fields must be present in the documentation block and will be added to the final documentation output files.
-- **Optional** fields, if present, will be parsed and dumped into the final documentation output.
+- **Optional** fields, if present, will be parsed and added to the final documentation output files.
 - **Ignored** fields are the ones not listed in the configuration file.
-They can be added by the developer to explain a functionality of the module or a method without transferring this information to the final documentation output.
+They can be added by the developer to explain a specific functionality without including this information to the final documentation output files.

-A test file has a module documentation block at the top level of the file with information related to the complete test file.
+Each test file has a header docstring that details information related to the whole test file.
 And each test method inside the file will have a test documentation block with the specific information of this test.

 Additional group information is parsed from the README files found in the repository.
-Each README file represents a group, and every test file at the same or lower folder level than this group is considered as belonging to this group.
+Each README file represents a group, and every test file at the same or lower folder level is considered as belonging to it.

-Also, groups could be nested and a README found under the level of another group will generate a new group that belongs to the first one and contains any group or tests under it.
+Also, groups could be nested, so a README file found under the level of a group will generate a new group that belongs to the first one.

 The specific content of each block is defined in the [Documentation schema section](#documentation-schema)